MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-comments-to-pages.md

 ## Known limitations

-- When new comments are added to a page in design studio before a sync, they are saved as empty comments.
+- When new comments are added to a page in design studio after sync, they are saved as empty comments.
 To avoid this, reload the design studio and then add the comment.